 Notes receivable - Management closely monitors its outstanding receivable balances and charges off to expense any balances that are determined to be uncollectible.
-At December 31, 2019 and 2018, the Corporation considered all accounts receivable to be fully collectible.
-Accordingly, there was no allowance for doubtful accounts.
-Bad debt expense was \$0 for both of the years ended December 31, 2019 and 2018.
+At December 31, 2020 and 2019, the Corporation considered all accounts receivable to be fully collectible.
+Accordingly, there is no allowance for doubtful accounts.
+Bad debt expense was \$0 and \$9,448 for the years ended December 31, 2020 and 2019, respectively.